althonos/InstaLooter/README.rst

 - ``-v, --get-videos``
     also download videos.
 - ``-j JOBS, --jobs JOBS``
     the number of parallel threads to use to download files.
 It is advised to use a value of at least 12 as Instagram profile pages display 12 medias at a time in order to insure parallel download of all files. [default: 16]
-- ``-c CRED, --credentials CREAD`` the login and password to use to login to Instagram, if needed (for instance: downloading medias from a private account you follow). [format: login:password]
+- ``-c CRED, --credentials CRED`` the login and password to use to login to Instagram, if needed (for instance: downloading medias from a private account you follow). [format: login:password]
 - ``-q, --quiet``
     do not produce any output.